digipolisantwerp/antwerp-ui_react/packages/form/Readme.md

   disabled />
 ```

-The text field can be small using the `style` prop
+The text field can be small using the `size` prop
 ```
 const TextField = require('./src').TextField;